yarml/Writeups/GoogleCTF2022/Hardware-Weather/README.md

 101.

-So as long as we have a number starting with 101(or the others), we can figure out a value that, when wrapped around as it is convert to a uint8 will give us any arbitrary port we wish.
+So as long as we have a number starting with 101(or the others), we can figure out a value that, when wrapped around as it is converted to a uint8 will give us any arbitrary port we wish.

 It would be useful to write a function that would take an input port and